Zend_Service_Twitter provides a client for the

 access token should be stored to a database for future use (otherwise you will need to

-authorize for every new instance of Zend_Service_Twitter
+authorize for every new instance of Zend_Service_Twitter).
+Bear in mind

 that authorization via OAuth results in your user being redirected to Twitter to give their